 The Brothers Islands are located very far offshore, their drop offs are exposed to currents and descend to several hundred meters in depth, so that one can encounter a so-called pelagic fauna (which lives in the open sea and does not normally approach the coast) in addition to the small fauna usual to the reefs.

 In addition to the longimanes, I saw a huge tuna and barracudas.
 Several of my diving companions managed to observe a thresher shark and hammerhead sharks.
 As for the coral, it seemed less spectacular overall than in Indonesia, but some parts of the reef are splendid.

 A dirty reputation

-In short, where most of the other sharks I've already met while diving prefer to keep their distance when they come across lines with plumes of bubbles, the longiman, on the contrary, will be intrigued, attracted, and will gladly come and see more closely what's going on...
+In short, where most of the other sharks I have already met while diving prefer to keep their distance when they come across groups of sharks with plumes of bubbles, the longiman, on the contrary, will be intrigued, attracted, and will willingly come to see what is going on...

 Although I find it beautiful, the sinister reputation of the Longimane is not really usurped.
 In recent years, in the Red Sea, there were deadly attacks (one in 2009, several in 2010 and one in 2015, in particular).
 Each time, bites inflicted from below or from the back, to persons swimming on the surface, bathers or palms-mask-snorkel.
 But never on submerged bottle divers, to my knowledge.

-It is forbidden for freedivers to go into the water and for all, it is absolutely forbidden to go splashing in the sea.
-To observe sharks, only bottle diving is allowed, with a few precautions: avoid hanging around on the surface during both immersion and ascent, stay together underwater, especially when you are under boats where sharks like to hang around, and, at the end of the dive, do not surface all together but one after the other.
-We are of course asked not to lose our buddy, to stay calm underwater and to remember to watch the blue in the different directions...
+It is forbidden for snorkelers to go in the water and for everyone to splash around in the sea.
+To observe the sharks, only bottle diving is allowed, with a few precautions: avoid hanging around on the surface during the immersion as well as during the ascent, stay together underwater, especially when you are under the boats where the sharks like to hang around, and, at the end of the dive, do not surface all together but one after the other

 Drift in the blue